josecarlosgt/bootstrap/README.md

 <img ... src="http://placehold.jp/700x700.png" alt="..." /></div>
 ```

 > Try to obtain images of about of size 700 x 700 px.
 Also, all your pictures should be of the same size.
-Ensure that you specify the dimensions and alternative text for each image.
+Ensure that you specify the alternative text for each image.

 ## Task 5: Add a second story